Frequently asked questions

 What is a Digital Product Passport (DPP)?

-A Digital Product Passport (DPP) is a legally mandated, structured data registry that collects circularity, environmental sustainability, and regulatory compliance data of a product throughout its entire supply chain lifecycle.
-It is accessible via physical data carriers (like QR codes or RFID tags) and resolvable as standard, machine-readable semantic payloads (W3C JSON-LD).
+A Digital Product Passport (DPP) is a legally mandated, structured data record that collects circularity, environmental sustainability, and regulatory compliance data of a product throughout its entire supply chain lifecycle.
+It is accessible via a physical data carrier (a QR code / GS1 Digital Link) and resolvable as standard, machine-readable semantic payloads (W3C JSON-LD).

 Which product categories are prioritized first?